 In order to select the right course for study, you should ask yourself the following questions:

 Before starting your research, think concretely about what has motivated you to study African history and what you want to get out of a structured course in it.
 Many new providers of African history courses have emerged in recent years and many universities are beginning to add modules in African history to their programmes of study.
-However, each programme is written from a particular perspective and to achieve a particular result.
+However, each programme is written from a particular perspective and to hone particular skills.
 An African studies course at a leading business school will surely focus on different areas and use different methods of analysis to a course run by a leading cultural institution.
 Thus, the first thing to ask is what you want to get out of the course of study as this will affect where you choose to study.

 When researching schools, look at the wider specialisms of the institution.
 Do they have a robust African studies programme across literature, social sciences, physical sciences and the humanities?
-This helps to show a deeper engagement with and expertise in teaching and researching on African history.
+This helps to show a deeper engagement with, and expertise in teaching and researching on, African history.
 What you don’t want is an institution that has no real expertise in teaching African historical or contemporary experiences.

 You also want to check that the course is fully up to date – does it consider the latest scholarship in a particular area?
-Institutions that have active and reputable research arms are able to update their African history courses more regularly to include the latest research published in a particular area.
+Institutions that have active and reputable research centres are able to update their African history courses more regularly to include the latest research published in a particular area.

 Everyone needs a different level of support with their studies.
 It can be hard when studying online or returning to study after some time to stay motivated to complete your readings and assignments.
 Do your research to check the level of support you will get from tutors at the school you are considering.
 You should ask them whether the department provides each student with a personal tutor who they can meet with a couple of times a term throughout the course to discuss the course materials and handle administrative questions.

 You may also want to look at the educational and cultural backgrounds of the students and staff at the institution.
 Studying at a school where your peers and lecturers are from a diverse range of cultural backgrounds will provide a great learning experience as they will bring diverse perspectives and enrich the course.
-This is also important to gauge how much the institution actually supports Black scholars and Black scholarship.
+This can also help you to gauge how much the institution actually supports Black scholars and Black scholarship.
 You want a course that is connected with the descendents of the communities it explores, using the intellectual production of the historians and wider thinkers of those communities to lead their explorations.

 If you are interested in studying for the Foundation Certificate, please send our admissions team an email to email@example.com or using the form below and we can schedule a call to discuss things further or register you for one of our open days.